Phonics, Reading, and Spelling

 At Hormead, we believe that all our children can become fluent readers and writers.
-This is why we teach reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
-We start teaching phonics in Reception and follow the Little Wandle progression, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through the school.
+We recognise that every child is unique and our provision for reading, writing and phonics ensures that all of our children receive the support they need to flourish.
+Our youngest Nursery children receive daily phonics teaching covering Phase 1, through the use of the Supersonic phonics programme.
+Through Reception and Year 1, we teach early reading through Little Wandle Letters and Sounds Revised, which is a systematic and synthetic phonics programme.
+We start teaching phonics from day 2 in Reception and follow the Little Wandle progression through to the end of Year 1, which ensures children build on their growing knowledge of the alphabetic code, mastering phonics to read and spell as they move through the school.

-As a result, all our children are able to tackle any unfamiliar words as they read.
-At Hormead, we also model the application of the alphabetic code through phonics in shared reading and writing, both inside and outside of the phonics lesson and across the curriculum.
-We have a strong focus on language development for our children because we know that speak and listening are crucial skills for reading and writing in all subjects.
+As a result, all of our children are equipped with the skills and resilience to tackle any unfamiliar words as they read.
+At Hormead, we recognise the importance of modelling the application of the alphabetic code through phonics both inside and outside of the phonics lesson, and into the wider curriculum.
+We have a strong focus on language development for our children because we know that speaking and listening are crucial skills for reading and writing in all subjects.

 At Hormead, we value reading as a crucial life skill.
-By the time children leave us, they read confidently for meaning and regularly enjoy reading for pleasure.
-Our readers are equipped with the tools to tackle unfamiliar vocabulary.
+By the time children leave us, they read confidently for meaning, they regularly enjoy reading for pleasure and they have the courage and aspiration to take on new challenges in their reading.
+Our readers are equipped with the tools to tackle unfamiliar vocabulary and to ask questions to find things out.
+They understand how what they read links to their wider life experiences and how it can help them in so many different ways.
 We encourage our children to see themselves as readers for pleasure and purpose.

-We provide a balance of child-led and adult-led experiences for all children that meet the curriculum expectations for 'Communication and language' and Literacy'.
-These include:
+We provide a balance of child-led and adult-led experiences for all children that meet the curriculum expectations for EYFS.

 - sharing high-quality stories and poems